Aceh Besar Regency: Fortress and tombs

 Indra Patra Fortress is situated 19 km from Banda Aceh at Krueng Raya.
 According to history it was built under the Indra Puri Hindu kingdom, although some say that the fort was built during the Sultanate of Aceh Darussalam in an effort to resist the Portuguese.
 The fort had a very important function at the time of Sultan Iskandar Muda.

 The Tomb of Admiral Malahayati is located about 32 km from the city of Banda Aceh.

 Administrative divisions

 The regency is divided administratively into twenty-three districts (Indonesian: kecamatan), which comprise 604 villages (Indonesian: gampong).
-The areas of the districts and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024, are listed below.
+The areas of the districts and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025, are listed below.
 These are grouped below into four geographical sections for convenience, which have no administrative significance.
 The table also includes the locations of the district administrative centres, the number of administrative villages (gampong) in each district, and its post code.
 The gampong are grouped into 68 mukim.